StevenDavid/lambda-layer-tokenization/README.md

 ## Serverless Application API for Order Creation and Payment Submission

- Go to CustomerApp directory which has Serverless Application
+ Step 6.1 Go to CustomerApp directory which has Serverless Application

  ```bash
  cd ../CustomerApp/